codingUnited/challenge-EddieRichardson/Challenge5-Port-Fix/docs/future.md

 ## ✅ Parity Baseline
 The first milestone of this project is to achieve full parity with the legacy C++11 app.
-That means the Python port must support the same core features: user sign‑up/login, adding and retrieving books, reading page by page, navigating via a CLI menu, maintaining state in memory for the session, and handling invalid input gracefully.
+That means the Python port must support the same core features:
+- User sign‑up/login
+- Adding and retrieving books
+- Reading page by page
+- Navigating via a CLI menu
+- Maintaining state in memory for the session
+- Handling invalid input gracefully

 Only once this baseline is stable will new features be layered on.

 ---